nicfv/Me/www/posts/2026-04-17-pogo-addict.md

 ## Notifications

-This one has a "hidden" cost.
+This also has a cost.
 I'm not the kind of person that will jump to grab my phone whenever there's a notification, but of course everyone at least will glance at them when they are looking at their phone.
 (This may even be something as little as it popping up on your lock screen.)

 | Weekday | Notifications |
 | ------- | ------------- |